adamb314/ThreadHandler/README.md

 Avoiding race conditions, Thread safety
 ---------------------------------------

 To avoid race conditions use the ThreadInterruptBlocker class.
-When creating a ThreadInterruptBlocker object the interrupt timer interrupt vector is dissabled and when it is destroyd it enables the interrupt again.
+When creating a ThreadInterruptBlocker object the interrupt timer interrupt vector is disabled and when it is destroyed it enables the interrupt again.
 It does not affect global interrupts, only the interrupt timer.
-The blocker object also has a lock and an unlock function to be able to dissable/enable interrupts without creating/destroying blocker objects.
+The blocker object also has a lock and an unlock function to be able to disable/enable interrupts without creating/destroying blocker objects.

 ### Example use
 ```c++